gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 });
 ```

-## Compiling all files separately on the each their path
+## Compiling all files separately in the each their path

 This configuration will compress and mangle all js files separately in each folder.